DingoGoesBingo/Seed-Database-Manager/README.md

 #### Step 7.2.
 Using group branding

-To change the image you can simply replace the image in the Seed-Database-Manager-GE/Application/www folder with the desired image for you lab or group, just make sure the image is renamed to **group.png**!
+To change the image you can simply replace **group.png** in the Seed-Database-Manager-GE/Setup/groupImage folder with the desired image for you lab or group, just make sure the image you choose is renamed to **group.png**!
 You may find that the **height** and **width** settings may not work well, so feel free to adjust those to the proper width and height of your selected image within the same **UserSettings.txt** file by modifying the following lines:
 ```
 groupImageHeight=112
 groupImageWidth=281